 Parkinson’s disease begins damaging the brain in an area of the brain responsible for movement, a factor explaining the tremors commonly associated with Parkinson’s disease.

 The most distinguishing identifier of Parkinson’s disease is that physical symptoms appear prior to mental symptoms.
 Physical symptoms, such as tremors and difficulty with hand coordination, will appear before mental symptoms like memory or cognition loss.

 Dementia with Lewy Bodies

-Responsible for for under 5% of all dementias.
+Responsible for for under 5% of all dementia.

 Dementia with Lewy bodies is caused by abnormal deposits of the protein alpha-synuclein.
 Lewy bodies are the term given to the deposits of alpha-synuclein.
 The main symptoms of dementia with Lewy Bodies are similar to Alzheimer’s, including memory loss and difficulty with cognition.

 Dementia with Lewy bodies is different from other dementias in that individuals are more likely to suffer from sleep disturbances, visual hallucinations, and muscle rigidity.
 It’s possibly to detect dementia with Lewy bodies by brain scans.

 Normal Pressure Hydrocephalus

-Responsible for less than 5% of all dementias.
+Responsible for less than 5% of all dementia.